CartoDB/carto-vl-training/training-v2/09-interactivity.md

 });
 ```

-Now when any update is made to our layer (like when we zoom in our out), the features within the viewport will found via `viewportFeatures`.
+Now when any update is made to our layer (like when we zoom in our out), the features within the viewport will be found via `viewportFeatures`.
 Then those features will be counted by `viz.variables.currentFeatures.value.length`.
 We store the number of features in the `numberOfFeatures` const.
-Then we put that in a ${variable} so we can use it in text for our overlay.
+Then we put that in a `${variable}` so we can use it in text for our overlay.

 ![layer-feature-count](images/training-v2-09-feature-count.gif)